50% off all plans.Ends 10 June 2026Claim 50% off

 The Contribution Paradox

-A European confectionery manufacturer faced a classic dilemma: raw material costs rose 12%, requiring a price increase.
-Their finance team modeled a 6% price increase, expecting -9% volume (elasticity of -1.5) and projected a revenue decline of -3.5%.
+An illustrative scenario in confectionery.
+The manufacturer faced a classic dilemma: raw material costs rose 12 percent, requiring a price increase.
+The finance team modeled a 6 percent price increase, expecting -9 percent volume (elasticity of -1.5) and a revenue decline of -3.5 percent.

-The CFO wanted to reject the price increase because revenue would fall.
-The pricing manager ran the contribution analysis:
+The CFO read the projected revenue decline and was ready to reject the price increase.
+The pricing manager ran the contribution analysis side by side.

-The price increase preserves $360K in contribution versus doing nothing — even though revenue declines.
-The pricing team presented both scenarios to the board, and the price increase was approved.
+The price increase preserves $360K in contribution versus doing nothing, even though revenue declines.
+The pricing team presented both scenarios to the board, and the price increase was approved on the contribution-positive math.

 Practitioner insight